Skip to main content Skip to main navigation Skip to search

 1. Enhancing the National Greenhouse Accounts methods and data collection processes (led by the Department of Climate Change, Energy, the Environment and Water (DCCEEW)).

-2. Developing, publishing and maintaining voluntary GHG emissions estimation and reporting ‘standards’ (guidelines) for agriculture, fisheries and forestry industries (led by DCCEEW).
+2. Developing, publishing and maintaining GHG emissions estimation and reporting guidelines for agriculture, fisheries and forestry industries (led by DCCEEW).

-3. Facilitating the integration of those guidelines into new and existing farm-level GHG emissions calculators and tools (including to reflect any updates over time) (led by the Department of Agriculture, Fisheries and Forestry (DAFF)).
+3. Facilitating integration of the guidelines into new and existing farm-level GHG emissions calculators and tools (including to reflect updates over time) (led by the Department of Agriculture, Fisheries and Forestry (DAFF)).

-The desired outcome of the DAFF-led element is to increase the proportion of producers that know and understand their business’ net emissions profile, and the on-farm activities and practices that affect their net emissions.
+The DAFF-led element aims to increase the proportion of producers that know and understand their business’ emissions, and the on-farm activities and practices that affect their net emissions.

-DAFF is delivering this element through a grant to Agricultural Innovation Australia, in partnership with the Zero-Net Emissions – Agriculture Cooperative Research Centre, under the Improving Consistency of On-farm Emissions Estimates program.
+DAFF is delivering this element through a grant to Agricultural Innovation Australia, in partnership with the Zero Net Emissions from Agriculture Cooperative Research Centre, under the Improving Consistency of On-farm Emissions Estimates program.

 GHG Emissions Estimation and Reporting Guidelines

-The Australian Government is developing guidelines to improve the quality and consistency of GHG accounting methods—and, by extension, the consistency and quality of the emissions estimates calculated by the GHG accounting tools primary producers rely on.
-The Guidelines are being developed in two tranches.
-Tranche 1 includes:
+The Australian Government is developing guidelines to improve the quality and consistency of GHG accounting methods.
+This aims to improve the quality and consistency of the emissions estimates calculated by GHG accounting tools.
+The easiest way for producers to adopt the guidelines will be for producers to use an emissions calculator that is aligned with these guidelines.

 Have your say

-DCCEEW is currently seeking feedback on Tranche 1 of the guidelines.
-Public consultation closes on 19 December 2025.
-To have your say on the guidelines, please visit the Department of Climate Change, Energy, the Environment and Water.
+The guidelines are being developed in two tranches and DCCEEW is currently seeking feedback on Tranche 2.
+Public consultation on the guidelines is open from 27 March 2026 to 8 May 2026.
+To have your say, please visit the Department of Climate Change, Energy, the Environment and Water.

 Voluntary Emissions Estimation and Reporting Standards Reference Group